Key Takeaway

 How Ozempic and Metformin Complement Each Other

 Ozempic is a GLP-1 receptor agonist that works by mimicking the incretin hormone GLP-1.
-It stimulates insulin release when blood sugar is elevated, suppresses glucagon secretion, slows stomach emptying, and reduces appetite.
+It stimulates insulin release when blood sugar is improved, suppresses glucagon secretion, slows stomach emptying, and reduces appetite.
 Metformin is a biguanide that reduces the amount of glucose your liver produces and helps your muscles use insulin more efficiently.
 These distinct mechanisms make the combination more effective than either drug used alone.

 The SUSTAIN trial series provided extensive data on Ozempic used with metformin.
 In SUSTAIN-2, patients taking Ozempic 1 mg plus metformin achieved an average HbA1c reduction of 1.6% and lost an average of 6.1 kg over 56 weeks.
 These results were significantly better than metformin with sitagliptin, the comparator in that trial.